 If you’re staying overnight, I recommend the Hyatt Regency Hill Country Resort, which is right across the street.

-I always noticed those waterpark cabanas…you know, those fancy tents that are set just a little bit apart from the Average Joe’s seating area.
+I’ve always noticed – and coveted – waterpark cabanas.
 While I frantically slather sunscreen on my kids and keep my eagle eye out for one of those coveted chairs in the shade, the cabana inhabitants are kicked back in their sweet little oasis like waterpark royalty.

 1. No fighting the crowds

-The first thing mama does upon entering a waterpark is to establish base camp.
-Obviously, most people don’t go to a waterpark to sit all day but we need a static location for our belongings.
+The first thing a parent does upon entering a waterpark is to establish base camp.
+Obviously, most people don’t go to a waterpark to sit all day, but we need a static location for our belongings.
 The amount of seating at a waterpark will vary and the shady spots and chairs near the water are going to be snapped up within a few minutes after opening on a busy summer weekend.